Bigsy/vsc-edn-json/ARCHITECTURE.md

 - Registers four main commands in VSCode:
   - `string-highlighter.convertJsonToEdn`: Converts JSON to EDN format
   - `string-highlighter.convertEdnToJson`: Converts EDN to JSON format
-  - `string-highlighter.prettyPrintEdn`: Pretty prints EDN and JSON data
+  - `string-highlighter.prettyPrint`: Pretty prints EDN and JSON data
   - `string-highlighter.flatten`: Flattens EDN or JSON data into a single line while maintaining valid format
 - Commands are accessible through the editor context menu when text is selected